Inspired by Bakken & Baeck’s inclusion and diversity survey.

 Update your job posts and career page

-Once you’re becoming more inclusive as a company it’s also important to showcase your efforts.
+Once you’re committed to diversity and inclusion as a company it’s also important to showcase your efforts.
 Many people have said that homogeneous teams are the result of a pipeline problem — in other words, 'there is just no diverse talent’.
 We don’t buy that.
 Attracting diverse talent succeeds when you’re showing them they can belong at your company.
 So make sure you review your career page and job posts and, ask other people to chip in — is the language you use inclusive?
-And what about the visuals and job titles?
+Are you letting diversity and inclusion shine through every aspect of your job posts?
+What about the visuals, photos and job titles?

 Did we miss an initiative?
 Let us know via the blue button or reach out to Willem.
 We’re more than happy to add your suggestion and make this list as complete as possible.